HeyGen + Mindstamp integration | Create interactive, AI-powered video experiences

 MindStamp + HeyGen

-Mindstamp is an interactive video platform that turns traditional videos into engaging, clickable experiences with questions, buttons, and personalised content.
+Mindstamp is an interactive video platform that transforms traditional videos into engaging, clickable experiences with questions, buttons, and personalized content.

 Use cases